watson-developer-cloud/openwhisk-sdk/README.md

 - Create a package binding that is configured for your Watson service.

 ```
-wsk package bind <package-name> <binding-name> -p username MYUSERNAME -p password MYPASSWORD
+bx wsk package bind <package-name> <binding-name> -p username MYUSERNAME -p password MYPASSWORD
 ```

 ```
-wsk package bind <package-name> <binding-name> -p api_key <api_key>
+bx wsk package bind <package-name> <binding-name> -p api_key <api_key>
 ```

-* If you want to bind more than the credentials, it's easiest to create a JSON file with the parameters you want to bind, then run the binding command via the wsk cli.
+* If you want to bind more than the credentials, it's easiest to create a JSON file with the parameters you want to bind, then run the binding command via the bx wsk cli.

 ```
 {